 She suggested starting out across from each other on opposite sides of the street with each person walking about four houses down and back until the dogs are not focused on each other.

 “Once things are calm, slowly start walking closer and closer, but parallel, allowing some sniffing,” she said.
 “As they acclimate to each other, walk inside the house.”
 Act like introducing a puppy to the older dog is no big deal.
 Your older dog will respond to your laid-back attitude as well.

 4. Keep highly valued toys and food picked up.

-Once you’re ready to bring both dogs home, keep a leash on the new dog so you can re-gain control if he gets a little too rambunctious.
+In addition to knowing how to introduce a puppy to an older dog, you need to understand how to make their environment more comfortable when they're together.
+Once you’re ready to bring both dogs home, keep a leash on the new dog so you can regain control if he gets a little too rambunctious.
 Plus, you just never know if the dogs could fight.

-She also recommended feeding them in separate rooms for at least the first three weeks until you feel comfortable everyone is getting along.
+She also recommended feeding them in separate rooms for at least the first three weeks until you feel confident that everyone is getting along.

 5. Expect your current dog to set some boundaries.